Testimony by Abuse Survivor William Stevens

-This “window” or “lookback” period will open at the beginning of November 2021 (6 months after the law took effect).
-The window is set to close two years after it opens.
-This means that that victims who want to seek justice for child sexual abuse will need to file suit before the end of October 2023.
+This "window" or "lookback" period will open in January of 2022 and will last for only 24 months.
+This means that that victims who want to seek justice for child sexual abuse will need to file suit before the 24 month window closes.

 What should victims of abuse in Arkansas do now?

 Victims of child sexual abuse that occurred in Arkansas should consult with an experienced attorney to learn their options and take action while they can.

 Confronting child sexual abuse can be difficult.
 We encourage survivors to seek mental health support.
 The following are helpful resources for victims of child sexual abuse:

 - 1in6 — offers daily online support groups for men that are confidential, anonymous and facilitated by a counselor: https://supportgroup.1in6.org/

 - Male Survivor — offers a discussion forum and moderated chat that allows survivors an opportunity to engage with peers with similar lived experiences:https://malesurvivor.org/healing-conversations/